Iridescent-CM/technovation-app/README.md

 ### CreateScoringRubric

-* Used in tests and seeds, ignore for now
+* Used in seeds, ignore for now

 ## Controllers